 Qatar takes stake in Rocket Internet's HelloFresh

-Qatar's sovereign wealth fund has taken a stake in Rocket Internet's recipe and ingredients business HelloFresh as part of a previously announced fundraising, the German company said on Thursday.
+Qatar's sovereign wealth fund took a stake in Rocket Internet's loss-making recipe and ingredients business HelloFresh in a December fundraising, the German company said on Thursday.

 - Posted 16 Mar 2017 21:40

-BERLIN: Qatar's sovereign wealth fund has taken a stake in Rocket Internet's recipe and ingredients business HelloFresh as part of a previously announced fundraising, the German company said on Thursday.
+BERLIN: Qatar's sovereign wealth fund took a stake in Rocket Internet's loss-making recipe and ingredients business HelloFresh in a December fundraising, the German company said on Thursday.

 Founded in Berlin in 2007, Rocket has built up dozens of businesses from fashion e-commerce to food delivery, but many investors have become concerned about heavy losses and falling valuations for its key start-ups.

+Rocket's shares, which dropped last month after major investor Kinnevik sold half its stake in the company, were up 2.3 percent at 1351 GMT.

-Rocket Internet said in December that HelloFresh had raised 85 million euros (US$91.16 million) from an unnamed leading global investor and existing shareholder Baillie Gifford, at a 2 billion euro valuation, down from a previous 2.6 billion euros.
+Rocket said in December that HelloFresh had raised 85 million euros (US$91 million) from an unidentified leading global investor and existing shareholder Baillie Gifford, at a 2 billion euro valuation, down from a previous 2.6 billion euros.

 (US$1 = 0.9324 euros)